 Courses are not dropped by discontinuing attendance.
-Students may drop or add courses through the last day of the drop/add period on-line at STInet.southeasttech.edu.
-Once the drop/add period has expired, students must complete a Drop/Add form and submit it to the Registrar's Office.
+Students may drop or add courses through the last day of the drop/add period on-line at stinet.southeasttech.edu.
+Once the drop/add period has expired, students must complete a drop/add form and submit it to the Registrar's Office.
+The drop/add period applies to all courses within the semester, even courses which begin mid-semester.

 A drop or termination is not considered official until it has been processed through the Registrar's Office.
-Students who discontinue a course without dropping the course on-line before the Drop/Add period or completing the proper paperwork after the Drop/Add period will still be considered enrolled in the course and will receive failing ("F") grades for these courses.
-Courses dropped after the Drop/Add period has expired are not eligible for a refund, unless the student is terminating enrollment (see the Tuition Refund Policy - Terminating Enrollment section for more information).
+Students who discontinue a course without dropping the course on-line before the drop/add period or completing the proper paperwork after the drop/add period will still be considered enrolled in the course and will receive failing ("F") grades for these courses.
+Courses dropped after the drop/add period has expired are not eligible for a refund, unless the student is terminating enrollment (see the Tuition Refund Policy - Terminating Enrollment section for more information).

 Courses dropped during the first five days of a semester (first two days of Interim) will not appear on the student's transcript.
 Courses may be added after the first week only with the permission of the instructor.
-After one week and before the close of the twelfth week of the semester (sixth week of the summer semester), students may withdraw from a course and receive a grade of "W" (withdraw) without affecting their grade point average.
-No withdrawal will be permitted during the last four weeks of the semester (two weeks of the summer semester); therefore, students will receive grades for these courses.
+After one week and before the close of the twelfth week of the semester (sixth week of the summer semester and accelerated courses), students may withdraw from a course and receive a grade of "W" (withdraw) without affecting their grade point average.
+No withdrawal will be permitted during the last four weeks of the semester (two weeks of the summer semester and accelerated courses); therefore, students will receive grades for these courses.